allanoguis/coding-notes/JavaScript/Map Method.md

 const result = numbers.map(num => num * 2).filter(num => num > 5);
 console.log(result); // [6, 8]
 ```

-## Conclusion

-The `.map()` method is a versatile and powerful tool for transforming arrays in JavaScript.
-With ES6+ features, it becomes even more expressive and flexible.
-Understanding how to use `.map()` effectively can greatly enhance your ability to work with arrays and data transformations.

 > [!TIP]
 >